MarielaB118/personal-portfolio/README.md

 ## Description

 I have developed this personal website using the Next.js framework, TypeScript, and Tailwind CSS.
-It features a dynamic and responsive design to ensure an optimal viewing experience across various devices.
 The website showcases my portfolio projects, providing visitors with insights into my skills and accomplishments.

 ## Features